Coyote vs. Acme: Sale to Ketchup Entertainment

-On March 19, 2025, Deadline reported that Ketchup Entertainment was in talks to acquire all rights to the film from Warner Bros. for approximately $50 million, following its acquisition of the North American distribution rights to The Day the Earth Blew Up: A Looney Tunes Movie.
-If negotiations proved to be successful, the film would be scheduled for a theatrical release in 2026.
-On March 31, Deadline and Ketchup Entertainment confirmed that the sale had been closed, with a statement from Ketchup's CEO reading, "We're thrilled to have made a deal with Warner Bros.
-Pictures to bring this film to audiences worldwide.
-[The film] is a perfect blend of nostalgia and modern storytelling, capturing the essence of the beloved Looney Tunes characters while introducing them to a new generation.
-We believe it will resonate with both longtime fans and newcomers alike."
+On March 19, 2025, Deadline reported that Ketchup Entertainment was in talks to acquire all rights to the film from Warner Bros. for approximately $50 million, following its acquisition of the North American distribution rights to The Day the Earth Blew Up; on March 31, Deadline confirmed that Warner Bros. completed the sale to Ketchup Entertainment.
 On May 8, Deadline reported that the film was set for international sales at the Cannes Film Market through Kinology, with footage available for buyers and a potential market screening.